sagnik765/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-All my Machine Learning, involving Predictive Modelling can be found in this repository
+All my Machine Learning projects can be found in this repository

 Credit Card Fraud Detection    https://github.com/sagnik765/Credit-Card-Fraud-Detection